Warning: some readers may not find this tale tasteful.

 It had taken tough negotiating, but Gib had finally agreed to let Elfred challenge Karl, the man who had taken Becky as a bride while she was a child and had then coupled with her and left her with child again while she was trying to recover from her miscarriage.
 Both combatants were armed with knives, but Elfred knew he wouldn't use his.
 Karl was confident because he was larger than Elfred and had engaged in a couple of drunken brawls when knives were used, with no one getting more a few shallow cuts; however, Elfred saw that his opponent had no skill with the knife.
 He knew that this was really merely an execution, and, although he briefly considered tormenting Karl for his cruelty to Becky, he dispatched him with two kicks, one to the testicles and, when he bent over, a backward heel kick that drove his nose into his brain.
 A few villagers grumbled, but no one dared challenge a Viggan and a youth who appeared to fight with the skill of a Viggan.
 Elfred saw tears and what seemed to be a wisp of a smile on the face of Becky's mother.

 With business attended to, Elfred and Marita were off.
-They stopped at several villages along the way back to the Viggan territory, and, although he could tell that men ran the villages, for the first time, he saw communities where women were permitted to be people, where many stood with pride alongside their men and shared tasks with the men.
+They stopped at several villages along the way back to the Viggan territory, and, for the first time, he saw communities where women were permitted to be people, where many stood with pride alongside their men and shared tasks with the men.
 As they moved further northward, he saw that agriculture was more difficult in these hilly, mostly wooded areas, but, still, these tribes managed to harvest a few crops and tend goats, sheep, and cows.
 His beloved Becky and he had dreamed of running away to one of these fabled villages where women were accepted as human, but she was only a memory now, and he was with Marita, who knew that he still loved Becky and knew that this love would not harm what they had together.
 They did not hurry, and, by the time they got back to Marita's tribal area, he had grown to more than an inch taller than she and had added a bit more bulk to the muscles of his body.
 Among these Viggan villages, he noted unhappily that equality among men and women had given way to female superiority; however, even here, he didn't see males subjected to physical abuse or made to feel they were not human.
 Still, he would not live in such a relationship, and he knew Marita didn't intend their relationship to be such.
 When they reached her home village near the center of the Viggans' tribal territory, he thought he looked and acted like a man; however, Marita, the same Marita who had faced seven warriors without showing fear, was nervous and trembling as they met her mother Helma, the tribal leader, and her grandmother Greta, the goddess.
 She had warned him that he would be part of her mother's household until they wed or met their other possible fate.

 Physically, Helma was almost exactly an older version of Marita; although slightly heavier, the extra was mostly muscle except for a bit larger breasts.
 Her hair was the same fiery red as Marita's, and her green eyes had the same intelligent look and ability to pierce to the soul.
 Greta, who had hair that was streaked with grey and looked to have been originally less fiery than her daughter's and granddaughter's, was retired from leading warriors and certainly not as agile as Marita; however, she looked as if she would still be a formidable foe in battle, and Elfred suspected that she still practiced combat maneuvers alongside tribal warriors.